smarthome-lab/chat-feedback-tool/__test__/katalon/README.md

 How to run this Tests / import them:

-Prequisites: Firefox Browser (alternatively Chrome), IDE with JUnit Runtime installed
+Prequisites: Firefox Browser (newest version 64), IDE with JUnit Runtime installed, Geckodriver (available at https://github.com/mozilla/geckodriver/releases)

 *These tests are captured with Katalon, a popular browser extension for Google Chrome and exported in Java Source Files.
 All Tests are compatible to IDEs with a JUnit Runtime Environment installed (e.g. STS, Eclipse...).*